 Recording Audio With Digital Microphones

 Though analog recording could be achieved using digital microphones, there’s really no point in doing so.
-There would be plenty of extra steps and conversions in order to do so that are simply not worth the effort.
+There would be extra steps and conversions in order to do so that are not worth the effort.

 In fact, it’s much easier to use analog microphones in practically any recording situation (analog or digital) unless you’re connecting directly to a computer.